lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Validates column existence before filtering
 - Handles NaN values in filter operations
 - Provides detailed error messages for troubleshooting
+- Features a dynamic custom plot tab that allows users to:
+  - Select any parameter for the X-axis (powder charge, COAL, B2O, bullet weight, etc.)
+  - Select up to three different parameters for the Y-axes with distinct colors
+  - Generate trend lines with equations for each parameter
+  - Create custom visualizations to explore relationships between any data points

 ### Key Classes